Friday, December 30, 2011

 3.- As a political journalist, Zola criticized Napoleon III, president of the French Second Republic and emperor after a coup d’état.
 Frequently, his writings were censured and Zola began to be famous in France.

 4.- After publishing several short stories, essays and plays, Émile Zola published “Contes à Ninon” in 1864 and “La Confession de Claude” in 1865.
 This last one was scandalous since it was a sordid autobiography.
-The novel attracted policy attention and Hachette fired him.
+The novel attracted policy attention and Hachette fired him.5.- Thérèse Raquin (1867) was the first Émile Zola’s major novel.
+Afterwards, influenced by Balzac (“La Comédie Humaine”), he started to write Les Rougon Macquart, a series of 20 novels about two branches of a single family: the respectable Rougons and the disreputable Macquarts.

 6.- En 1877, his novel L’ Assommoir made him rich.
 Zola bought a castle in Medan, near Paris, and organized dinners with important people: among them Guy the Maupassant.
 Germinal, in 1885, established him as successful author.

-7.- Émile Zola’s “J’accuse”, an article published in the front page of the newspaper L’Aurore, accused the highest levels of the army of antisemitism and obstruction of justice by having wrongfully imprisoned Alfred Dreyfus, a jew captain, in a terrible place in the French Guiana.
+7.- Émile Zola’s “J’accuse”, an article published in the front page of the newspaper L’Aurore, accused the highest levels of the army of antisemitism and obstruction of justice by having wrongfully imprisoned Alfred Dreyfus, a jew captain, in a terrible place in the French Guiana.8.- Émile Zola died in 1902, maybe killed by his political enemies.
+He was initially buried in Montmartre, but in 1908 his corps was moved to the Panthéon and he shares a crypt with Victor Hugo and Dumas.

 Read also my last interview about flash fiction: